gerd-moellmann/emacs-with-cl-packages/README.md

 Monnier seems interested, and has run some benchmarks that look good.
 One notorious case was sped up by 2 orders of magnitude in an early version.

+## Emacs Mac Pprt

+This branch is merged with https://github.com/jdtsmith/emacs-mac.
+It builds and runs the mac port, but only without igc.
+IOW, igc has not been ported to the mac front end.
+I have no concrete plans if or when to port igc to mac.

+It builds NS as before, with and without igc.

+Caveat: It is not 100% clear if the mac Lisp changes interfere with NS.